-Marianne is a Patent Attorney in the Melbourne Chemistry group, having joined in 2013 as a Trainee Attorney.
+Marianne is an Associate in the Melbourne Chemistry group, having joined in 2013 as a Trainee Attorney.
 With extensive experience in Australian and New Zealand patent prosecution and patent portfolio management, she intuitively operationalises client objectives to enhance their capacity to leverage intellectual property assets across key international markets.

 Marianne applies her skills in oppositions, drafting patent specifications, freedom to operate advice, searches in the pharmaceutical sector and monitoring third party patent applications globally.